yuxqiu/UCL-Programming-Tutor-2022/weeks/week1/note.md

 ## Command Line

-> Parts of this section are excerpted from [Welcome to Linux command line for you and me!](https://lym.readthedocs.io/en/latest/startingcommands.html)
+> This section is inspired by [Welcome to Linux command line for you and me!]

+[Welcome to Linux command line for you and me!]: https://lym.readthedocs.io/en/latest/index.html "Welcome to Linux command line for you and me!"

 The following contents are only for Unix-like OS.
 Some of them are exclusively for Linux.